siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 The claim is not that empty space dissipates motion as a material medium.
 The claim is that the non-unit ratio records how a unitary flow is refracted as it traverses a loaded energetic region.
-This is the same self-refraction principle used earlier in the book: a higher energetic loading resists the same flow and forces an angular change.
+This is the same self-refraction principle used earlier in the book: a higher energy density resists the same flow and forces an angular change.
 In this reading, impedance is correctly read as resistance, not by loss, but by refraction of one flow through a denser region of the same field.
 The measured value is the trace of that refracting